 The custom decorator now has two properties.
 The property dictionary passed into the instancer’s InstanceDecorator() function will contain values for the two properties, defaulting to their specified default values if they weren’t set in the RCSS.

 Note that the shorthand decorator is special.
-This shorthand will be used to parse the text inside the parenthesis of the property declaration.
+This shorthand will be used to parse the text inside the parenthesis of the property value.
 This allows specifying the decorator with inline properties as in the following example.

 decorator: custom-decorator( 15 auto );